-We can ask clients for feedback in many ways, like using surveys, interviews, and social media.
+We can ask clients for feedback in many ways, like using in-app surveys, interviews, and social media posts.
 Remember, the right time to ask is important.
-We want to learn why clients choose us, what they want us to change, and how they use our products.
-This info is gold.
+We want to learn why clients choose us, what they want us to change, and how they use our product features.
+This info helps measure customer satisfaction survey questions and is gold for improving customer surveys and important customer feedback questions.
+By actively listening, we can make our customer support team more effective and better our business every day.

 The Importance of Monthly Client Feedback